-- Urban Corridor Program (UCP)

-This program is for transportation projects with a primary emphasis on public/private cooperation and economic development.

-- Urban Arterial Program (UAP)
+- Urban Corridor Program (UCP) This program is for transportation projects with a primary emphasis on public/private cooperation and economic development. - Urban Arterial Program (UAP)

 This program is for arterial street construction with a primary emphasis on safety and mobility.
-This is the program from which the City received the \$574,447 grant for the 2020 Alameda Ave.
-Overlay project.

-- Sidewalk Program (SP)
+This program is being utilized to apply for funding to Grind and Overlay southbound So Orchard St from Regents to the City line.

+• Active Transportation Program (ATP)